Nver5/ML-Calculate/README.md

 Policy Changes

 We may update this Privacy Policy from time to time.
-Any changes will be communicated within the app, and the effective date will be revised.
 We encourage you to review this policy periodically.

 Contact Us